formidablefrank/CS297-dynamical-systems/README.md

 4. Study Maple worksheets for symbolic approaches to solving differential equations and analyzing stability

 ## References

-The course material draws on standard references in dynamical systems theory:

 - Strogatz, S. H. Nonlinear Dynamics and Chaos
 - Guckenheimer, J., & Holmes, P. Nonlinear Oscillations, Dynamical Systems, and Bifurcations of Vector Fields